 The Impact of Remote Work on IoT Device Security

-The rise in remote work has transformed the IoT device security landscape, extending vulnerabilities beyond traditional office environments.
-As cybercriminals target the connectivity of smart home devices, the global shift to remote work has exposed new IoT security risks.
+IoT Device Security face riminals target the connectivity of smart home devices, the global shift to remote work has exposed new IoT security risks.
 Today, the average home hosts around 25 connected devices.
 From smart TVs and refrigerators to cameras and security systems.
 Each IoT device represents a potential entry point for hackers.
 This rapid transition caught many organizations unprepared.
 It has increased the need for IoT device security measures to protect both corporate and home networks from cyber threats.

-Despite the long-standing nature of IoT security vulnerabilities, they now require immediate attention.
-Many IoT devices are deployed without essential security measures, often overlooked due to their seemingly benign nature.
-Closing the gaps in IoT device security with advanced tools and technologies is crucial for safeguarding networks against evolving and increasingly sophisticated threats.
+Despite the longstanding vulnerabilities in IoT security, these issues demand immediate attention.
+Many IoT devices are deployed without essential security measures, often overlooked due to their seemingly innocuous nature.
+Addressing these security gaps with advanced tools and technologies is crucial to safeguarding networks against evolving and increasingly sophisticated threats.

 Sepio’s Endpoint and Network Cybersecurity